50th Indian Parachute Brigade

 The 50th (Indian) Parachute Brigade was formed at Dehli in October 1941 under command of Brig WHG Gough.

-The Brigade consisted of the 151 (British) Parachute Battalion commanded by Lt Col MA Lindsay and was made up of volunteers from 23 British infantry battalions serving in India.
+The Brigade initially consisted of three battalions.
+The 151 (British) Parachute Battalion was commanded by Lt Col MA Lindsay and was made up of volunteers from 23 British infantry battalions serving in India.
 In October 1942, the 151 Battalion was transferred to the 4th Parachute Brigade forming in the middle east and re-designated 156 Parachute Battalion.
-152 (Indian) Parachute Battalion formed from volunteers from 19 Indian infantry regiments and was commanded by Lt Col BE Abbott.
-The 153 (Gurkha) Parachute Battalion was made up of volunteers from 10 Gurkha regiments under Lt Col FJ Loftus-Tottenham.
-Because of the loss of the 151 Battalion, the 50th Brigade recruited a new battalion of Gurkhas in December 1942.
+The 152 (Indian) Parachute Battalion, formed from volunteers from 19 Indian infantry regiments, was commanded by Lt Col BE Abbott.
+Finally, the 153 (Gurkha) Parachute Battalion was made up of volunteers from 10 Gurkha regiments under Lt Col FJ Loftus-Tottenham.
+Because of the loss of the 151 Battalion, the 50th Brigade also recruited a new battalion of Gurkhas in December 1942.
 This eventually became known as 154 Gurkha Parachute Battalion.
 It was initially commanded by Lt-Col CHW Bonds.

 However, in the beginning there was a severe lack of equipment, rations and planes.
 This was exacerbated by the blocking of the Mediterranean, which meant boats from Britain had to sail around Africa to reach India.
 It was so bad that the instructors at the training school were ordered to bring their parachutes with them from England with the prescient observation “you never know if they might not come in handy”.
 When they turned up, the 14 chutes they had brought with them were the only ones available.
 Meanwhile, the only planes there were two Vickers Valentias.
 These were biplanes which could not exceed 90 miles an hour and which were known to the troops as ‘flying pigs’.
 In the first jump of the training school on October 15, 1941, three officers dropped from the Valentia by accident on to a tarmacked concrete runway.
 All of them were injured, with Major Hopkinson breaking his back; he was forced to wear a "plaster waistcoat" for 5 months.
 But the cheerful Hopkinson would jump again later in the war.